Tiara-la/Youtube-Views-Prediction/README.md

 ## 7. Model 📈

 The model used for prediction is a machine learning regression model.
-Various models such as Linear Regression, Random Forest, and Gradient Boosting are explored to find the best performing one.
+Various models such as Linear Regression, Random Forest are explored to find the best performing one.

 ## 8. Evaluation 📉